 For cruisers, fall and spring mean more than just transitioning wardrobes.
-These seasons feature the prime times of year for repositioning cruises.
+These seasons are among the prime times of year for repositioning cruises.

 Though some ships spend 365 days sailing the same itineraries or sticking to the same regions, many relocate a few times a year, depending on the season, from Canada/New England to the Caribbean or Alaska to Mexico, for example.
 Cruise lines sell these one-way routes (usually at a discount), rather than sail the ships without passengers.
-These voyages, known as repositioning cruises, are sometimes themed -- subjects can range from theater to wine -- or enhanced with enrichment options, such as guest lecturers.
+These voyages, known as repositioning cruises, are sometimes themed with subjects ranging from theater to wine, and others are enhanced with enrichment options, such as guest lecturers.

-World voyages and ocean crossings continue to grow in popularity; the following are answers to some of the questions we're most frequently asked here at Cruise Critic.
+The following are answers to some of the questions about repo cruises that we're asked most frequently here at Cruise Critic.